erickpaulus/python-programming/README.md

 ```

 ## Changelog
-For tracking changes across versions, this repository includes a CHANGELOG.md file.
+For tracking changes across versions, the project should includes a CHANGELOG.md file.
 Here’s an example format:
 ```
 # Changelog
 ## [0.0.2] - YYYY-MM-DD